Unique Mobile Homes – Highrises of the Past, Present, and Future

 There were some truly unique mobile homes in the past.
-Some made sense, some didn’t but all of the unique mobile homes usually had one thing in common – they were created by dreamers trying to solve a problem and they may have worked – had they not been before their time.
+Some made sense.
+Some didn’t.
+Most unique mobile homes have one thing in common – they were created by dreamers trying to solve a problem and they may have worked had they not been before their time.

-Since the inception of cities, the need for affordable housing has lingered.
-Land is sparse in populated areas and the most affordable option is to build up instead of out.
-Though manufactured homes are typically single story dwellings they could be modified to meet the need.
-Here’s a few stacked mobile home innovations that have attempted to meet the affordable, multistory housing shortage through the years.
+The need for affordable housing is never ending.
+Land is sparse in populated areas so typically the most affordable option is to build up instead of out.
+Though manufactured homes are typically single story dwellings they could be modified to be stacked.
+Here are a few stacked mobile home innovations that have attempted to meet the affordable, multistory housing shortage through the years.

 The SkyeRise Terrace Concept

 The industrialist, Elmer Frey of Marshfield Homes, a well-known force of the era’s mobile home movement had a dream to build 2 unique mobile homes or high-rise structures side by side, and he was used to getting his way.
 Mr. Frey was paramount in getting the first ten’ wide home legal for transport on the nation’s highways and built the first 10′ wide which allowed enough room for a hallway and rooms that were completely separated from each other, as opposed to walking through one room to get to the one behind it.
 He had pull in the industry and could get things done, but this was a very extravagant project.

 Two twin towers, each 332 feet tall and 247 feet around, would hold 16 single wide mobile homes on each floor was the plan.
 A total of 504 mobile homes would be housed in the 20 story structure.
 With shopping and parking on the first 6 floors, a restaurant on the top floor of one tower and a community center on top of the other, the residents had everything they needed within walking distance and the rent was projected to be around $150-200 a month.